top of page

 And if a fish eats me,

-‘Ah, I’ve been eaten,’
+‘Ah, I’ve been eaten.’

-something like that.” laugh
+Something like that.”

 When I heard this,